FooQoo/PRChecklistify/pages/side-panel/src/context/README.md

 -   Consider adding unit tests to verify the behavior of the navigation functions and context provider.
 -   If performance becomes an issue, investigate ways to optimize the context usage and reduce unnecessary re-renders.
 -   When adding new atoms, ensure that they are properly documented and used consistently throughout the application.
+-   Ensure that token checks only occur once during the application's initial load to avoid unnecessary redirects.